deco3500-2018/Pennywise/README.md

 ![alt text](https://github.com/deco3500-2018/Pennywise/blob/master/Plugin/assets/Images/Screen%20Shot%202018-09-16%20at%2010.57.35%20am.png)

 ### 3. Hosting the puzzle pay website locally
-The website is develope by React, for running the website locally you will need pull the 'Web' folder from Github first.
+The website is developed by React, for running the website locally you will need pull the 'Web' folder from Github first.
 After pulled it, use `cd web` then `npm i` to install necessary node_modules.
 After all node_modules installed, using `npm run server-dev` to running website in your localhost 3000 port.